Caer Gai: Roman

 near a ford and junction of two Roman roads running through the area.
 One was a minor route of Sarn Helen that linked Deva Victrix (Chester) and a fort at Brithdir, Caerphilly.
 The other road connected the outpost with the Roman fort of Tomen y Mur, through Pennant-Lliw.
 The fort lay on a low shoulder with steep slopes on three sides.
 To the north, is Arenig Fawr (854 m) with the Berwyn Mountains and Aran Benllyn to the south.

 A second fort built in stone replaced the earlier earthen wood fort in the 2nd century CE.
 It enclosed about 4 acre.
 A fragment of a statue was discovered with a Latin inscription recording that it was built by Julius, son of Gavero, a soldier in the 1st Cohort of the Nervii: 'IVLIVS GAVERONIS F(ilius) FE(cit) MIL(es) CHO(cohortis) I(primae) NER(vium)'.
 The statue stood in a sanctuary 100 m to the east of the fort; shards of pottery were also found there dating from around the first half of the 2nd century (AD).

-Post-Roman period
+Medieval and Renaissance periods

 The fort was the home of the bard Tudur Penllyn (c.
 1420–1485) and his son Ieuan (fl. c.
 1480).
 Tudur obtained the fort after marrying Gwerful Fychan, a descendant of Rhirid the Wolf (died c.
 1160), and the fort may have been owned by Rhirid when he received the lordship of Penllyn.
 There are references to the court of Penllyn being held at the fort in medieval times, before it moved to Bala.

 Rowland Vaughan (c.
 1587–1667), a poet and well-known royalist in the English Civil War built a large house across part of the site.
 Although it burnt down in 1645 during the war, it was replaced by a farmhouse.